7aske/autosetup/README.md

 ## Scripts

-`autoinstall.sh` sets up a debian or arch based distro with my personal ui and configuration files and other dotfiles.
-Optionally installs i3-gaps(for arch) or i3wm(for debian) and programming related toolchains, package managers and editors
+`autoinstall.sh` sets up a debian, arch or void based distro with my personal ui and configuration files and other dotfiles.
+Optionally installs i3-gaps(for arch/void) or i3wm(for debian) and programming related toolchains, package managers and editors

 `autoinstalldo.sh` installs basic configurations and programs for Digital Ocean droplets